CMPT362-Mobile-Application/Nearby/README.md

 - Glide

 ## How to Run
-- You can build using Android Studio by downloading our source code on our website: https://cmpt362-mobile-application.github.io/Nearby-Website/
+- You can build using Android Studio by downloading our source code
-- Or you can download our APK directly

-If API keys are no longer working then you will need supply your own keys:
+You need to add your own API keys:
 - In AndroidManifest.xml in Nearby/app/src/main
   - Add your Google Maps API key to line 38 underneath android:name="com.google.android.geo.API_KEY"